paul-hammant/EditThisPage_WebExtension/README.md

 ![image](https://user-images.githubusercontent.com/82182/34641477-408e6fb2-f2d3-11e7-8258-2f753ae4d86e.png)

-### Testing the Python application
+### Testing the legacy Python application

 You will have Python2 installed, and done `pip2 install termcolor` for an extra package.

 ```
 # be in the parent of the 'app' directory
-python2 tester.py python
+python2 test_harness.py python
 ```

-Same notes as for Rust.
+The same notes as for Rust apply.

+While the app is better as a Rust executable, the test harness will remain in Python.

 # Installation